Andrew Harman

-Andrew Harman is a science fiction and fantasy fiction author from the United Kingdom.
-His novels bear titles that pun on other famous works.
-Each work reflects its playful title, having a plot matching the work to which it alludes, with a humorous twist.

-Many of his novels are set in the fictional UK town of Camford, which is a hybridisation of the two university towns of Oxford and Cambridge.

-His books are published under the Orbit imprint in the UK.
+Andrew Harman (born 1964) is an author from the United Kingdom known for writing pun-filled and farcical fantasy fiction.

+Life

 Andrew Harman studied biochemistry at the University of York, being a member of Wentworth College.

-Andrew Harman has since moved on to create YAY Games, a UK independent publisher of board and card games.
+Since 2000, Harman has moved on from writing to create YAY Games, a UK independent publisher of board and card games.
 This award-winning company released Frankenstein's Bodies in 2014 – inspired by the works of Iain Lowson in his RPG Dark Harvest: The Legacy of Frankenstein.
 This was followed in 2015 by the family friendly hit Sandcastles and 2016 sees the launch of Ominoes the brand new 6,000 year old game.